 Henry’s January 1837 design looks nothing like the structure that was built.
-The house that was constructed in 1838 is shown in Figure 9 – this is the earliest known photograph of the Joseph Henry House.
-Today the brick has been painted light yellow.
-The stone structure to the right of the House is the Library (now known as Stanhope Hall).
-Both the Library and its twin, Philosophical Hall, were designed by Benjamin Latrobe, the designer of the US Capitol.
+The house that was constructed in 1838 is shown in Figure 9, the earliest known photograph of the Joseph Henry House.
+Today, the brick is painted light yellow.
+The stone structure to the right of the house is the Library (now known as Stanhope Hall).
+Both the Library and its twin, Philosophical Hall, were designed by Benjamin Latrobe, the designer of the U.S. Capitol.